HackBugs/Jenkins-maven-time-tracker/README.md

       - user2
       - user3
   - Manage and Assign Roles
-      - Install plugin - Role-based Authorization Strategy
+      - Install plugin > Role-based Authorization Strategy
+      - First check if your role mangement is working than not need to install this plusgin if not working than - Install plugin Authorize ProjectVersion

     - Security > Authorization > Role-Based Strategy